Mubadala Investment Company

-Mubadala Investment Company PJSC (شركة مبادلة للاستثمار), or simply Mubadala, is an Emirati state-owned holding company that acts as a sovereign wealth fund.
+Mubadala Investment Company PJSC (شركة مبادلة للاستثمار), or simply Mubadala, is a state-owned global investment firm that acts as one of the sovereign wealth funds of the government of Abu Dhabi.
 The company was established in 2017 when then-named Mubadala Development Company (now Mamoura Diversified Global Holding) and the International Petroleum Investment Company (IPIC) merged.
+Headquartered in Abu Dhabi, Mubadala also has offices in London, Rio de Janeiro, New York, San Francisco and Beijing.

 History

-Established in 1984, International Petroleum Investment Company (IPIC) was created to advance Abu Dhabi’s natural petroleum wealth for the development of the emirate.
+Established in 1984, the International Petroleum Investment Company (IPIC) was created to advance Abu Dhabi’s natural petroleum wealth for the development of the emirate.
 Mubadala Development Company followed in 2002 to further diversify the economy.
 In June 2016, it was announced that Mubadala Development Company would merge with the International Petroleum Investment Company.
-In 2017, ownership of both MDC and IPIC was transferred to a newly-created parent company, Mubadala Investment Company.
-The company is a wholly owned investment vehicle of the government of Abu Dhabi, in the United Arab Emirates, and Sheikh Mohamed bin Zayed, the current ruler of Abu Dhabi and President of the United Arab Emirates, is a chairman in the company.
+In 2017, ownership of both MDC and IPIC was transferred to a newly created parent company, Mubadala Investment Company.
+The company is a wholly owned investment vehicle of the government of Abu Dhabi, and Sheikh Mansour bin Zayed Al Nahyan, vice-president and deputy prime minister of the United Arab Emirates, is chairman of the company.